Free EIN Lookup: 7 Simple Ways to Finding Your EIN

 Opening a business involves several legal procedures, including getting an employer identification number.
 This business tax ID is assigned to companies by the IRS, and you’ll need to keep the document for future use.
 However, it might happen that you’ve lost your tax ID right when you actually need it (we’re only human, after all).
 Don’t panic!
-Checking your EIN is a relatively straightforward procedure.
-One thing to note is that you can’t do so online, but other than that there are hardly any issues to solve.
+Checking your EIN is a relatively straightforward, free procedure.
+One thing to note is that you can’t do so online, but other than that, there are hardly any issues to solve.

 What is an EIN?